erandi-estrada/MDEF-Portfolio/docs/studio/studio.md

 ## Action 3: Wearing Hostility

+<h3>Hypothesis</h3>
+<p>If hostile architecture is invisible on buildings, then translating its form to the body will expose its violence.</p>
+<h3>Prototype</h3>
+<p>I modified a dress using zip-ties to mimic anti-homeless and anti-pigeon design.
+I walked through busy urban areas to document reactions.</p>

 <div style="display: grid; grid-template-columns: 1fr 1fr; gap: 2rem; margin: 2rem 0; align-items: start;">

 <!-- Imagen a la izquierda -->